 - Fast Web: Is another targeted scholarship search that even helps find some of the most obscure ones.
 You just complete an online profile on their site and it allows you access to their database of 1.5 million available scholarships totaling over 3 billion dollars.

-Merit scholarships are given directly through the specific schools and the student has to apply for them.
-The scholarships are awarded based on certain criteria which are generally school specific and usually based on the applying student’s GPA and test scores as well as personal achievements.
+Merit scholarships are typically based on the applying student’s GPA, test scores, and personal achievements.
 The Lincoln Tech Group of Schools has over $15 million in scholarship funds available nationally for students who qualify.
 Whichever school you are considering, make sure to check the financial aid and scholarships sections of their websites to find out what the school offers and what the qualifications are.

 Trade School Scholarships for Women